-We believe that the assumptions and estimates associated with accrued research and development expenditures and stock-based compensation have the most significant impact on our condensed consolidated financial statements.
+We believe that the assumptions and estimates associated with accrued research and development expenditures, stock-based compensation, and assumptions regarding intangible asset valuation resulting from the Acquisition have the most significant impact on our condensed consolidated financial statements.
 Therefore, we consider these to be our critical accounting policies and estimates.